johnpuddephatt/zerowaste/src/tips/slow-down-fashion-wear-your-clothes-longer.md

 Here are our top tips for ways to keep you wanting to wear your clothes for longer.

 1. **Do the ‘will I wear it 30 times test**’?
 So we’re starting pre-purchase.
 If you don’t think you’ll wear it this amount of times then don’t buy it.
 This particularly applies to buying new clothes which have a significant carbon footprint.
 Buying second-hand opens up more options but do you really want your wardrobe crammed full of things that aren’t quite right?
+You'll most certainly stop wearing them sooner.

 > The most sustainable item of clothing is the one already in your wardrobe.